MakerBogans/Fourbie/Fourbie v2/README.md

 ### Other bits
 You will definitely need:
-* 2x extra motors for AB
+* 2x extra motors for AB.
+Note that the older voron spec 0.9 degree steppers don't like high speeds, seem to be limited to under 350mm/s @ around 15k which will limit the potential of this machine.
+You may benefit from a 1.8 degree 2A motor or better.
 * Steppers to support the extra motors
 * 5mm shafts for the bearing stacks, and all appropriate shims
 * 8x Toothed Idlers(including what you may have already) - narrow flanged versions like the ones Mellow sell are recommended.